flagbug/flagbug.github.com/about.md

 title: About
 ---

-My name is Dennis Daume, I'm the CTO and Co-Founder of [HelloCode](http://hellocode.io), a startup that teaches people how to learn to code on their smartphones.
+My name is Dennis Daume, I'm the CTO and Co-Founder of [HelloCode](http://hellocode.io), a startup that teaches people how to learn to code, on their smartphones.

 Other than that I'm mostly working on open source projects, such as [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) and [ReactiveUI](https://github.com/reactiveui/ReactiveUI)